Claiming depreciation on your rental property

 Doesn’t my accountant calculate depreciation for my rental property?

-How can I claim depreciation on my rental property?
+How can you claim depreciation on your rental property?

 The easiest and best way to claim depreciation on your rental property is to get a tax depreciation schedule prepared for the property.

-BMT Tax Depreciation specialise in maximising depreciation deductions for property investors, having completed 650,000 tax depreciation schedules for residential and commercial properties Australia wide.
+BMT Tax Depreciation specialise in maximising depreciation deductions for property investors, having completed almost 1 million tax depreciation schedules for residential and commercial properties Australia wide.

 A BMT Tax Depreciation Schedule last up to forty years and has a one-off, 100 per cent tax deductible fee.